 This combination of thematic elements is the perfect place for exposed brick, providing homeowners with the ability to create the perfect postmodern home interior without clashing with your lifestyle choices.
 Since exposed brick largely functions as a backdrop for the rest of your interior design choices, it’s the perfect choice for an understated look.

 Another style of home design that is particularly well suited to the inclusion of exposed brick is modern home design.
 While modern home design is typically characterized by large amounts of concrete and glass, a bit of exposed brick can go a long way towards making your home feel cozy and home-like.

-In modern homes, exposed brick works particularly well with the minimalistic aesthetic typically associated with modern home design.
+In modern homes, exposed brick works particularly well with the minimalist aesthetic typically associated with modern home design.
 Use it as an accent on one wall, or add some rustic charm to a room by completely finishing it in exposed brick.
 When it comes to modern homes, the uses of exposed brick are all but limitless!

 Traditional home design

 While it’s not often associated with this style of home, even traditional interior design can sometimes benefit from some tastefully implemented exposed brick.
 The interior design styles used in traditional interior design are not always particularly suited to the inclusion of exposed brick, but with some creative styling you might just be able to pull it off.